 As long as an institution supervised by FINMA is not able to send and receive the information required in payment transactions, such transactions are only permitted from and to external wallets if these belong to one of the institution's own customers.
 Their ownership of the external wallet must be proven using suitable technical means.
 Transactions between customers of the same institution are permissible.
 A transfer from or to an external wallet belonging to a third party is only possible if, as for a client relationship, the supervised institution has first verified the identity of the third party, established the identity of the beneficial owner and proven the third party's ownership of the external wallet using suitable technical means.

 Notabene helps Swiss financial institutions and VASPs comply with the FATF's Recommendation 16 "Crypto Travel Rule" as required by the FiNMA and the European Commission.
-Our end-to-end solution gives your company the tools to roll out a staged approach to compliance, while our protocol-agnostic approach allows VASPs to share required PII before sending and receiving crypto transactions to and from any jurisdiction.
-Additionally, our software can help you prove the ultimate beneficial ownership of your customers' blockchain accounts.
+Our end-to-end solution gives Swiss VASPs and Financial Institutions the tools to roll out a staged approach to compliance, prove ultimate beneficial ownership of customer's blockchain accounts, while our protocol-agnostic approach allows VASPs to share required PII before sending and receiving crypto transactions to and from any jurisdiction.